wessmith/WSAssetPickerController/README.md

 ## Adding to your project

-There are two ways to add `WSAssetPickerController` to your project.
-Either way, be sure to add the `AssetsLibrary.framework`
+There are a few ways to add `WSAssetPickerController` to your project.

 **Option 1:** Build and add the static library to your project: